-- a comprehensive district wide plan to assess and provide orientation. - o on-going monitoring of orientations. - o better data accountability on learning outcomes of our services as a result of orientation. - 6.
+- A comprehensive district wide plan to assess and provide orientation. - On-going monitoring of orientations. - Better data accountability on learning outcomes of our services as a result of orientation. - 3.
 Include in the Budget Plan, all staff costs (salaries and benefits) for each position and the direct cost to purchase, develop or maintain technology tools specifically for orientation services.